Abdelrahmanrezk/AIM_ML_Task/README.md

 we used lightweight ones which use just unigrams, and as well as our pretrained one.
 So to come over this:

 - First, check Server requirements notebook you can find here [Server requirements](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/Server%20requirements.ipynb)
-- mkdir new direction inside models direction as we download
+- mkdir new direction inside models direction downloaded
-	- in models direction
+	- in "models" direction should have "word2vec/downloaded_models"
 - Second, run the notebook to download these word2vec models.
 - Third, extract the zip files, and get the files inside into same downloaded zip , remove zip.

 ## dataset

-The dataset after fetching it from API is larger than 50 Miga, and it we can not pushed to github so we have compress it so you can extract it, but you can also run into the models directly by unzip the trained dataset inside "train" direction , and escape either fetching data or preprocess it, we save our work after each stage.
+The dataset after fetching it from API is larger than 50 Miga, and we can not pushed to github so we have compress it, and you can extract it, but you can also run into the models directly by unzip the trained dataset inside "train" direction , and escape either fetching data or preprocess it, we save our work after each stage.

 ### To go from scratch
 - First run Data Fetching notebook